KonduitAI/konduit-serving-docs/examples/java/tf-mnist.md

 description: >-
   This notebook illustrates a simple client-server interaction to perform inference on a TensorFlow model using the Java SDK for Konduit Serving.

+  Before running this notebook, run the build_jar.py script or the konduit init command.
+Refer to the Building from source page for details.

+* To run this java example, load the pom.xml for all dependencies to run the examples in konduit-serving-examples.

 ---

 # MNIST